y-chahbi/Inception/README.md

-show images :: docker image ls || docker images show stop containers :: docker ps -a start a container and intract with it :: docker run -it tagname -> run and enter to the container names tagname.

-run an image :: docker run tagname -> start a cotainer from an image its calssed the tagname. if the image is not in localmachine it will pull it from the official website download image using docker :: docker pull image
+show images :: docker image ls || docker images show stop containers :: docker ps -a start a container and intract with it :: docker run -it tagname -> run and enter to the container names tagname. connect to an image :: docker exec -it name sh -> connecting to an image names name using sh run an image :: docker run tagname -> start a cotainer from an image its calssed the tagname. if the image is not in localmachine it will pull it from the official website download image using docker :: docker pull image stoping a container :: docker stop containerName starting a container :: docker start containerName seeing status of the status :: docker stats

 delete all containers :: docker system prune -a